St Patrick’s Day in London

 Guinness is probably the most famous of all Irish drinks.
 Originating in Dublin's Arthur Guinness Brewery in 1759, it is now brewed in 50 countries around the world and available in over 120.
 Of course, you can find a great pint of Guinness in London.

-Now that you have all the information you need to have an amazing St Patrick's Day in London, check out the most popular tourist hotspots in London.
+Now that you have all the information you need to have an amazing St Paddy's Day in London, check out the most popular tourist hotspots in London.